 6. Eat Fudge: Choose from over 14 fudge shops on the island.
-The island is known for this sweet treat with one shop offering 23 flavors.
+The island is known for this sweet treat, with one shop offering 23 flavors.
 If you don’t choose to bring some home, at least stop in for a sample.

 8. Golf: Golf at one of the two courses on Mackinac Island, The Jewel at the Grand Hotel or the Wawashkamo Golf Club.
 The Jewel is an 18 hole course with views of the Straights of Mackinac.
-The Wawashkamo is a nine-hole links golf course, one of Michigan’s oldest active gold courses.
+The Wawashkamo is a nine-hole links golf course, one of Michigan’s oldest active golf courses.
 Either would be a great choice and fun activity to do while on the island.

 10. Shopping: A trip cannot be complete without shopping at a few of the many stores that line the downtown area.
-Bring home clothing, food, jewelry or fine art from one of the galleries.
+Bring home clothing, food, jewelry, or fine art from one of the galleries.

 You might also like:

 Insider Tips for Visiting Mackinac Island: Friends and acquaintances are forever asking for an insider’s view of Mackinac Island.
-Here are few things I’ve learned over the years:
+Here are a few things I’ve learned over the years:

-Can You Answer These 20 Michigan Trivia Questions?: Hello there fellow Michigander!
+Can You Answer These 20 Michigan Trivia Questions?: Hello, there fellow Michigander!
 How well do you know your state?
 Let’s test your knowledge with some Michigan trivia questions!